baudoin/amicus/README.md

 ## It's Responsive!

-Amicus now comes with a mobile-first responsive grid system by default (see ```source/stylesheets/grid/_magic.sass```).
+Sparticus now comes with a mobile-first responsive grid system by default (see ```source/stylesheets/grid/_magic.sass```).
 Based on the [Susy "Magic" grid system](http://susy.oddbird.net/demos/magic/), it's ready to customize for your projects.

 ## How do I use it?